Dovyski/cvui/docs/advanced-introduction.md

 The only thing you need to consider when using multiple OpenCV windows (containing cvui components) or cvui's mouse API is that **cvui must be informed about the window it is opperating**.
 That way cvui can correctly perform its calculations, e.g. clicks, using the right window space.

-<div class="notice--info">All cvui functions are context aware, so they will try as best as possible to guess which on window they are working.</div>
+<div class="notice--info"><strong>Tip:</strong> all cvui functions are context aware, so they will try as best as possible to guess on which window they are working.</div>

 ## Mouse
 cvui has its own mouse API which facilitates the tracking of mouse clicks and cursor position.
 Check out the [mouse page](/advanced-mouse) to learn more.